How much it costs to get over a breakup

 - Get Headspace for free with Spotify Premium.

-- Exercise is such a good way to let off steam and there are loads of cheap ways to keep fit without going to the gym
+- Exercise is such a good way to let off steam.
+There are loads of cheap ways to keep fit without going to the gym.

 - Spend time with dogs (this can help your mood and uni work).